Tufin/pytos/README.rst

 	from pytos.securechange.Helpers import Secure_Change_Helper
 	sc_helper = Secure_App_Helper("127.0.0.1", ("username", "passowrd"))

-How to use pytos Logger
+How to use pytos logger
 ***********************

 To use the pytos logging mechanism perform the following steps: